twolodzko/t-rex/README.md

 ## Grammar

-The [POSIX] grammar is fully described in the Linux regex(7) man page.
+The [POSIX] regex grammar is fully described in the Linux regex(7) man page.
+It translates to the following:

 ```text
 NUM := a non-negative integer